aerickt/steno-dictionaries/README.md

  - [Prefixes and suffixes](#Prefixes-and-suffixes)

 #### Compound words
 Compound words are always written with the asterisk on the first stroke of the second word.
-For example, to write the word "storybooks" would be as `STOR/KWREU/PWAO*BG/-S`.

-Examples:
  - `KAOE/PWAO*RD` → keyboard
  - `TEGT/PWAO*BG` → textbook
  - `PHOUS/PA*D` → mousepad
+ - `STOR/KWREU/PWAO*BG/-S` → storybooks

 #### Proper nouns
 Proper nouns are always written with the number key on the first stroke.
 Everything else is written with the same rules.